bespinian/blog/content/posts/git-the-important-parts/index.md

 Extended the flux capacitor and added a left-trim feature to the tractor beam and implemented the emergency self-destruct button.
 ```

 Another indicator of a bad message is a very long commit message that contains the word “and” one or even multiple times.
-First of all, long messages are not easy to read and comprehend.
+First, long messages are not easy to read and comprehend.
 Secondly, they strongly suggest that too many unrelated changes were crammed into a single commit.
 Such commits are hard to understand and manage and should be omitted.
 It is much easier to understand a set of small changes with a clear history documented in their individual messages than a huge commit which contains unrelated changes.

 ### Good Commit Messages

 Good commit messages on the other hand are clear and concise.
-They describe what the changes of the commit do in a human readable way and do not contain any superfluous punctuation or words.
+They describe what the changes of the commit do in a human-readable way and do not contain any superfluous punctuation or words.
 Good examples are

 ```shell
 Upgrade lodash dependency